suklav/A-Real-Time-Arduino-Based-Automatic-College-Bell-System/Documentation/readme.txt

-The project documentation will be uploaded here time to time.
+The project documentation will be uploaded here.
-There will be mainly pdf files here in this folder.